Does Fiber Make You Poop?

 Yes, fiber does make you poop if eaten in excess, but it can also regulate you to eliminate waste on a consistent and healthy schedule.
-If you consume too much fiber in your diet, you will feel the urge to go to the bathroom more often than if you didn’t consume fiber.
-Fiber may be consumed through foods or as a supplement, but both have the same effect.
+If you consume too much fiber in your diet, you will feel the urge to go to the bathroom more often than if you didn’t consume any.
+You should eat finer in your foods, or as a supplement, but both will have the same effect.
 They both cause you to eliminate excess waste and rid your body of a lot of toxins.

 If you are battling constipation and not going to the bathroom on a regular basis, upping the fiber in your diet can do the trick.
 Fiber works as a laxative that causes you to rid waste at a much faster rate than if you consumed no fiber in your diet.
 The FDA recommends 30 grams of fiber a day for women and 39 grams a day for men.
 On average, Americans consume a mere 15 grams of dietary fiber a day.
 This doesn’t even meet 50% of the recommended daily allowance.

-Fiber is highly recommended for people who suffer from constipation, bloating or cramping due to digestive issues.
+You should eat fiber if you suffer from constipation, bloating or cramping due to digestive issues.
 Fiber causes food to be digested at a quicker rate and keeps things moving through the digestive tract, including the small and large intestine.
-If you want to poop regularly, fiber is where it’s at.
+If you want to poop regularly, fiber is where it’s at!